LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/source-streams/_index.en.md

 {{< toc  >}}
 {{</ collapse-light >}}

-These functions create a source stream for you, acting as the first stream in a pipe.
+RStreams Node SDK functions that create a source stream for you, acting as the first stream in a pipe.
 Each source stream feeds a pipe with data that you specify, allowing it to flow through to the next stream step in your pipe.

 [Read Function](./read)